Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Introduction

-A common approach is to constrain the covariances \citep[e.g.][]{Asheri2021}, e.g.\ with a strict limitation to only diagonal covariance matrices \citep[][]{HirschbergerEtAl2022,ExarchakisEtAl2022}.
-Constrained covariances can address the otherwise quadratic scaling with the dimensionality of the data.
-For instance, if no intra-component correlations are modeled by using diagonal covariance matrices, the cost of one EM iteration is reduced to $\mathcal{O}(NCD)$.
-However, such constraints make GMMs less flexible, which can, for instance, severely impact their ability to efficiently approximate data densities.
+A common approach is to constrain the covariances by using diagonal covariance matrices \citep[][]{HirschbergerEtAl2022,ExarchakisEtAl2022}, which do not model correlations within components.
+Diagonal covariance matrices reduce the cost of one EM iteration from $\mathcal{O}(NCD^2)$ to $\mathcal{O}(NCD)$.
+However, such constraints make GMMs much less flexible, potentially impacting their ability to efficiently approximate data densities.
+Another contribution \citep[][]{AsheriEtAl2021} also constrains covariances but with the main focus on allowing more components~$C$ for the same amount of data.
+This work does not focus on improving scalability compared to conventional GMM optimization.
+Further approaches (that do address the quadratic scaling with~$D$) include geometrically-oriented approaches \cite[][]{Elkan2003,ChengEtAl1984,BeiGray1985}, random projections \citep[][]{ChanLeung2017}, or dimensionality reduction approaches \cite[][]{ BouveyronEtAl2007,Richardson2018,HertrichEtAl2021,Liu2022}.